Lauren Goldbeck, Alex Pew, Arista Jhanjee, and Kousha Mohseni, MS, Cancer Prevention & Treatment Fund

 As we age, the flu can be more dangerous and vaccines are less effective because our immune systems are not as strong.
 You may have seen a “high-dose flu vaccine” advertised for people over the age of 65.
 Should you consider it?

 The high-dose vaccine has four times as many flu proteins than the usual flu shot, and so it is expected to be more effective.
-Studies comparing the high-dose and standard-dose vaccines found that those who received the high-dose version (IIV3-HD) were better protected against the flu during the 2012-2013 flu season[8,9].
-Unfortunately, the CDC reported that the high-dose flu vaccine was not more effective during the 2013-2014 season.
-And, individuals receiving the high-dose version also had more of the common side-effects from the flu shot, like a low-grade fever and soreness.
+Studies comparing the high-dose and standard-dose vaccines found that those who received the high-dose version (IIV3-HD) were better protected against the flu during the 2012-2013 flu season.10,11 While studies show that the high-dose flu vaccine (Fluzone) might be more protective than the standard flu shot, the CDC is still reviewing data to see how effective Fluzone is in the 2018-2019 flu season.1 And, individuals receiving the high-dose version also had more of the common side-effects from the flu shot, like a low-grade fever and soreness.
 Since there is no clear evidence that the high-dose vaccine has benefits that outweigh the risks, the CDC doesn’t have a recommendation for getting one vaccine over the other.
 However, facilities that offer flu shots may administer the high-dose shot without asking patients what they prefer.
 If you are 65 or older and don’t want the high-dose shot, you should say so when requesting a shot.